-She gave the pipe to the medicine men of the village, turned again to a buffalo cow and fled away to the land of buffaloes.
+She gave the pipe to the medicine men of the village, turned again into a buffalo cow, and fled away to the land of buffaloes.

 Legend of Standing Rock

-A Dakota had married an Arikara woman, and by her had one child.
-By and by he took another wife.
+A Dakota had married an Arikara woman and, by her, had one child.
+By and by, he took another wife.
 The first wife was jealous and pouted.
-When time came for the village to break camp she refused to move from her place on the tent floor.
-The tent was taken down but she sat on the ground with her babe on her back The rest of the camp with her husband went on.
+When the time came for the village to break camp, she refused to move from her place on the tent floor.
+The tent was taken down, but she sat on the ground with her babe on her back.
+The rest of the camp with her husband went on.

-The two rode off and arrived at their former camping place in the evening.
+The two rode off and arrived in the evening at their former camping place.
 The woman still sat on the ground.
 The elder spoke: